-Myrtle Beach is a coastal city located in South Carolina.
+Myrtle Beach is a coastal city located in the state of South Carolina.
 More specifically, it is located in Horry County.
 Myrtle Beach is the center of the Grand Strand area, a stretch of beach that is one of the top tourist destinations in the state.
-The estimated population of this city is 32,240 people.
+The estimated population of this city is 33,908 people.
 However, an estimated 14 million people visit this beautiful beach city every year.

 Myrtle Beach History